Call for Preliminary Proposals

 To complete the rest of your UNH proposal, please follow the "How to prepare your application" guidelines found in this packet:

 Project Narrative – Must not exceed three single-spaced pages.

 Project Bibliography - Must not exceed one single-spaced page.

 Curriculum Vita- Must not exceed two single-spaced pages.

 Reference Letters - Not required for preliminary applications.
-However, please be prepared to supply two letters of reference to NEH by late September.
+However, please be prepared to supply two letters of reference to NEH by their October deadline.